huseyindeniz/cra-template-dapp/README.md

 ### Benefits of CRA Template: dApp?

-CRA Template: dApp is a React-based framework designed for dApp frontend development, offering flexibility and customization options.
-It leverages React's capabilities to build fast, scalable, and user-friendly dApps while integrating with decentralized protocols.
-It enables decentralized hosting on servers like IPFS or Swarm for enhanced security and decentralization.

 Compared to React-based frameworks, CRA Template: dApp allows decentralized hosting, eliminating reliance on a single server.
 It provides flexibility in tool and technology choices, supporting various React libraries and decentralized storage solutions.

-In summary, CRA Template: dApp is an easy-to-use foundation for efficiently building high-quality dApps with React, suitable for developers seeking customization and quick development.
+CRA Template: dApp is an easy-to-use foundation for efficiently building high-quality dApps with React, suitable for developers seeking customization and quick development.

 ## Features